erSubhashThapa/100daysofcode/r1-log.md

    I got this project pretty far.
 It's usuable but the design isn't great.
 I need to redo the layout so I have more space for instructions.
 I haven't put it on git hub yet, but I will after the instrucitons are done.

    You can see how someone might use it in the video below.
-In this example, I used it to find out how many people started #100days of code the same day as me: I enter a date (march 1st) and the day of #100DaysOfCode (60th) because I was on my 60th day yesterday.
+In this example, I used it to find out how many people started #100daysofcode the same day as me: I enter a date (march 1st) and the day of #100DaysOfCode (60th) because I was on my 60th day yesterday.
 The program outputs 3 string queries to search on twitter: one for the day entered, one for the supposed start day for these people, and the end day for them.

    I copied the _'start day'_ string query to see how many people started the same day as me.
 I searched the string query on twitter.
 I selected the 'latest' tab.
 Scrolled all the way down so all the tweets loaded.
 Then I used the console to find the number of people who started with me, using code I saved on the project UI for easy copying.